hu19891110/gitlab-development-kit/README.md

 will not have port conflicts with a separate GDK instance for CE that might still be running.

+If you work for GitLab Inc. please see the [developer onboarding handbook][handbook-ee-license] for how to get an EE license file.

 ## Post-installation

 Start GitLab and all required services: